wahabk/Clinostat/docs/1_documentation.md

 ### Partial gravity simulation

+The scripts for partial gravity path generation can be found in `src/openclino/partial_gravity/`.

-Partial gravity simulations require a more complex path to follow, which the arduino is not able to compute at runtime.
+Partial gravity simulations require a more complex path to follow, which the arduino is not able to compute at runtime, therefore, this requires generating a path on your computer using a python script and reading the path on the arduino using a MicroSD card reader.

 The method is based on a geodesic random walk on a spheroid.
 The sphere is sampled evenly which usually results in close to 0g, and the error from the target Gz is computed.
 A drift term is added to the clinostat's path to bias the running average Gz to converge to the target G. This is based on the paper - [Novel, Moon and Mars, partial gravity simulation paradigms and their effects on the balance between cell growth and cell proliferation during early plant development](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5884789/).